kalviumcommunity/S74_Harish_Capstone_Pawfect_/README.md

-Pawfect - Pet Adoption & Care Network
+Pawfect – Pet Adoption & Care Network
 Project Overview
-Pawfect is a comprehensive web application designed to connect pet adopters, shelters, and pet owners on a single, user-friendly platform.
-It simplifies the pet adoption process, helps find lost pets, provides essential pet care resources, and fosters a community around animal welfare.
+Pawfect is an all-in-one web platform built to bridge the gap between pet adopters, shelters, and pet owners.
+With a clean, user-friendly interface, it streamlines the pet adoption process, assists in locating lost pets, offers reliable pet care resources, and nurtures a compassionate community for animal welfare.

-This project aims to streamline pet adoption, offer real-time lost & found pet tracking, and enable health tracking and care resources, making it the perfect companion for pet lovers and rescue organizations alike.
+Whether you're looking to adopt, report a missing pet, or learn how to better care for your furry friend, Pawfect is your go-to hub.

+Project Goals
+Simplify and digitalize the pet adoption journey

+Enable real-time tracking of lost and found pets

+Offer personalized pet health tracking and care tips

+Support shelters through donations and exposure

+Foster a connected pet-loving community

 Key Features
+Pet Adoption Listings
-Pet Adoption Listings: Browse and filter pets based on type, age, location, and more.
+Explore and filter pets by type, breed, age, location, and availability.

+Lost & Found Pets
-Lost & Found: Report or search for missing pets in your locality.
+Report or search for missing pets within your neighborhood in real time.

+Pet Profiles
-Pet Profiles: Each pet has a dedicated profile with images, health information, and adoption status.
+Detailed profiles with images, health updates, and adoption status.

+AI-Powered Pet Matcher
-AI Pet Matcher: Get AI-generated matches based on lifestyle and preferences.
+Get intelligent pet matches tailored to your lifestyle and preferences using the Gemini API.

-Pet Health Tracker: Maintain vaccination dates, medical history, and health reminders.

-Live Adoption Events: Showcase or join virtual and real-world adoption events.
+Pet Health Tracker
+Track vaccinations, vet visits, medications, and receive timely reminders.

+Live Adoption Events
+Participate in virtual or local adoption drives to connect with shelters and pets.

+Pet Care Resources
-Pet Care Resources: Tips, blogs, and guidance for new and experienced pet parents.
+Access blogs, tips, and expert advice for new and seasoned pet parents.

+Donations & Support
-Donations & Support: Integrated donation system to support shelters using Stripe or Razorpay.
+Seamless donations to partner shelters through Stripe or Razorpay integrations.

 Tech Stack
 Frontend: React.js